This small loaf French bread recipe makes one perfectly sized loaf with a crisp crust and soft, airy center using simple pantry ingredients.

 Diet: Low Lactose, Vegetarian

-Keyword: bread dough, bread recipe, french bread, how to make a small loaf of french bread, small batch French bread
+Keyword: bread dough, bread recipe, french bread, homemade bread, how to make a small loaf of french bread, small batch French bread, small loaf bread, small loaf french bread

-Mix the Ingredients: In a large mixing bowl, combine flour, salt, honey, olive oil, and water.
+Mix the Ingredients: In a large bowl, combine the flour, salt, honey, olive oil, and warm water.
 Sprinkle the yeast over the water to dissolve.

-Deflate and Rest: Turn the dough onto a floured surface and knead gently 4-5 times to release air and redistribute the yeast.
-Cover with a dish towel and let it rest for 10-15 minutes.
+Deflate and Rest: Turn the dough onto a lightly floured surface and gently knead 4–5 times to push out the air.
+Cover with a dish towel and let it rest for 10–15 minutes.

-Shape the Dough: Form the dough into a round boule, an oval, or a 6x3-inch rectangle for a baguette.
-For a baguette, seal the ends by pressing them down with the heel of your hand.
-Place the shaped dough on a baking sheet, cover with a dish towel, and let it rise for 1 hour.
+Shape the Dough: Form the dough into a round boule, an oval, or a 6x3-inch rectangle for a baguette shape.
+If making a baguette, press the ends down with the heel of your hand to seal them.
+Place on a baking sheet, cover with a towel, and let rise for about 1 hour until puffy.

-Preheat and Prepare: Preheat the oven to 400°F (200°C).
-Before baking, make a slash across the top of the loaf with a sharp knife.
-Brush with 1 tablespoon of olive oil and sprinkle ½ teaspoon of kosher salt on top.
+Score and Prep: Preheat the oven to 400°F (200°C).
+Use a sharp knife to score one slash across the top of the loaf.
+Brush with 1 tablespoon of olive oil and sprinkle with 1/2 teaspoon of kosher salt.

-Bake: Bake for 18-20 minutes, or until the bread is golden brown.
+Bake: Bake for 18–20 minutes until the crust is golden brown.
+Tap the bottom of the loaf.
+It should sound hollow when it's done.

 Video